 - Using Cliff’s Notes or a similar source without giving credit.

-- Borrowing words or ideas from other sources without giving credit.
+- Borrowing words or ideas from other students or sources without giving credit.

-- Allowing someone else to write the paper.
+- Allowing someone else to write the paper or do the work.

 - Presenting a technology-based foreign language translation as one’s own work.

 - Copying, in part or in whole, from another’s test or other evaluation instrument.